dmarsico1/ParallelHeatSolver/README.md

 # ParallelHeatSolver

 Parallel C++ code to solve the forced heat equation in two dimensions with periodic boundary conditions on a cell-centered rectangular grid.
-The MPI cartesian topology routines are used to decompose the domain into rectangles.
+The MPI cartesian topology routines are used to decompose the domain into rectangles, and a parallel conjugate gradient method is used to solve the pressure equation.

 To compile: make heat